ERA-2022/PerSeO/README.md

 Drawing a graphic ---> datosZ11_2_0.csv
 Drawing a graphic ---> datosZ11_2_1.csv

-The process has ended,  verify that the draw graphic is in 'figures' folder in the entered ID folder Press intro to continue...
+The process has ended.
+Verify that the drawn graphic is in the 'figures' folder in the entered ID folder Press intro to continue...
 ```
 The graphics drawn will be saved in the figures folder between the previously requested ID folder.